britram/rains-prototype/draft-trammell-rains-protocol.md

 priority order of the querier's preferences in tradeoffs in answering the query.
 See {{query-opts}}.

-The value of the current-answer (14) key, if present, is the information the querier would like confirmed.
-See {{confirmation}} for details of how this key's value is represented.
+The value of the current-time (14) key, if present, is the timestamp of the latest information available at the querier for the queried subject and object type.
+See {{confirmation}} for details of how confirmation queries work.

 ### Query Options {#query-opts}